| |

 hosts.
 You are prompted to accept new or changed keys automatically when you connect to

-a server, unless you have set strict-host-key-checking
+a server, unless you have set strict-host-key-checking to

-in the ssh-broker-config.xml
+yes in the ssh-broker-config.xml file.
+You

 should verify the key fingerprint before accepting new or changed keys.